Stationers Comprehensive in Crouch End, London

 What did you want to be after you left school?

-When I was at school, my parents wanted me to pursue a career in medicine, but I wasn’t so keen.
+When I was at school, my parents wanted me to go into medicine, but I wasn’t so keen.
 I remember going to the Royal Institution when I was about 15 for a fantastic schools lecture on light and colours by another Christmas Lecturer George Porter.
 That was the first time I realised that chemistry could be done as a full-time job and later I chose to study chemistry at university.
-Even then I still wasn’t sure about exactly what I wanted to do as a career.
-It was during my PhD at UCL and postdoc years at Eastman Kodak New York (in the late 1980s) when I was researching superconductors that I really became excited about science, and about materials chemistry in particular.

 Were you ever in trouble at school?

-When I was 14 I scribbled some graffiti outside my geology teacher’s office and I got caught.
+When I was 14 I scribbled some graffiti outside a teacher’s office and I got caught.
 I wasn’t usually in trouble so the whole class was aghast when they discovered I was the culprit!

 What was your favourite subject at school?